A Statistical Hypothesis Testing Framework for Data Misappropriation Detection in Large Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) are rapidly gaining enormous popularity in the past couple of years, thanks to their transformative ability to process and generate human-like text.
-The versatility and scalability of LLMs are driving widespread adoption, and are revolutionizing fields such as healthcare, education, and finance with applications in content generation, data analysis, customer support, and research automation \cite{openai2024gpt4technicalreport}.
-However, alongside their vast potential, the training of LLMs has raised significant privacy and legal concerns, particularly regarding the inclusion of copyrighted materials in their training data without proper attribution or licensing \cite{beyond_fair, wu2023unveilingsecurityprivacyethical}.
+Large Language Models (LLMs) are rapidly gaining enormous popularity in recent years, thanks to their transformative ability to process and generate human-like text.
+The versatility and scalability of LLMs are driving widespread adoption, and are revolutionizing fields such as healthcare, education, and finance, with applications in content generation, data analysis, customer support, and research automation \citep{openai2024gpt4technicalreport}.
+However, alongside their vast potential, the training of LLMs has raised significant privacy and legal concerns, particularly regarding the distillation or inclusion of copyrighted materials in their training data without proper attribution or licensing \citep{beyond_fair, wu2023unveilingsecurityprivacyethical}.
 These concerns fall under the broader issue of \emph{data misappropriation}, namely, the unauthorized use, access, or exploitation of data by individuals or entities for unintended or unpermitted purposes, often in violation of governing regulations.
-Data misappropriation has been central to several high-profile debates.
-One example is the lawsuit between the New York Times and OpenAI \cite{nyt2023-debate}.
-Another example lies in OpenAI's \href{https://openai.com/policies/terms-of-service}{Terms of Service}, which explicitly prohibits using ChatGPT's output to develop competing models, raising the need for a mechanism to detect whether a newly trained LLM has incorporated data generated from ChatGPT.
-Detection of such data misappropriation is challenging though, especially when the probabilistic nature of LLMs generates content that may resemble, but does not directly copy, original works \cite{sag2023-safety, gesmer2024-challenge}.
-Such challenges underscore the importance of developing methods to identify and trace machine-generated text, and have recently generated considerable research interest in this area \cite{sadasivan2023can, jiang2023evading, mitchell2023detectgptzeroshotmachinegeneratedtext, ren2024copyright,huang2024optimalstatisticalwatermarking,zhao2023protecting,zhao2023provablerobustwatermarkingaigenerated}.
-In this article, we aim to address a crucial question in data misappropriation detection in LLMs, i.e., \emph{How can one determines whether a given LLM has used data generated by another LLM as part of its training corpus?}
+Data misappropriation has been central to several high-profile debates, for instance, the lawsuit between the New York Times and OpenAI \citep{nyt2023-debate}, and OpenAI's \href{https://openai.com/policies/terms-of-service}{Terms of Service} that explicitly prohibits distilling ChatGPT's output to develop competing models.
+Detection of such data misappropriation is challenging though, especially when the probabilistic nature of LLMs generates content that may resemble, but does not directly copy, original works \citep{sag2023-safety, gesmer2024-challenge}.
+Such challenges underscore the importance of developing methods to identify and trace machine-generated text, and have recently generated considerable research interest in this area \citep{sadasivan2023can, jiang2023evading, mitchell2023detectgptzeroshotmachinegeneratedtext, ren2024copyright, huang2024optimalstatisticalwatermarking, zhao2023protecting, zhao2023provablerobustwatermarkingaigenerated}.
+In this article, we aim to address a specific and crucial question in data misappropriation detection in LLMs, i.e., \emph{How can one determine whether a given LLM has used the data generated by another LLM as part of its training corpus?}